log2timeline/dftimewolf/docs/architecture.md

 input) using `self.state.input` and manipulate the current module's output using `self.state.output`.

-`cleanup` is mostly optional, in case you manipulated the state in a way that needs post-processing (e.g. adding a "# out of #" description to the module's output)
+`CleanUp` is mostly optional, in case you manipulated the state in a way that needs post-processing (e.g. adding a "# out of #" description to the module's output)